Skip to content

 And if you consider some of your answers to other questions within our survey, they all lead back to general play.
 A preference for competition only counting rounds is focused on general play, as are trust fears.

-But with handicaps now purposely designed to be much more inclusive than those who use them simply to play competitions – think of WHS as the equivalent of Strava for golf – it’s difficult to see how these two conflicting viewpoints are going to be reconciled any time soon.
+But with handicaps now purposely designed to be much more inclusive than for those who use them simply to play competitions – think of WHS as the equivalent of Strava for golf – it’s difficult to see how these two conflicting viewpoints are going to be reconciled any time soon.

 Now have your say on WHS